 For the past few years NWHS has had a small(er) “Boulevard Plant Sale” in place of the traditionally massive endeavour of previous years.
 It’s a lot easier, of course, but still needs many hands on deck, both long before and on sale day.
-Sale date is Saturday, May 13th (the day before Mother’s Day), location: 720 Fifth St, New West.
+Sale date is Saturday, May 5th (the day before Mother’s Day), location: On blvd in front of 720 Fifth St, New West.
 Hours of sale: 10am-3pm—unless we repeat the sellout of last year.

 Planning has started in earnest.
 As with the BIG Plant Sale, the Boulevard sale is our main fund-raiser of the year.
 As Julia pointed out in her recent email newsletter: We, the club members, are the active participants, and the beneficiaries of the effort.
 We reap what we sell - let’s do it!